Mezzky/eat-pizza/README.md

 - **Astro.js** - A modern static site generator
 - **Tailwind CSS** - A utility-first CSS framework
-- And Any other technologies used, e.g., JavaScript libraries, plugins
+- And Any other technologies used, JavaScript libraries, plugins